sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint.
 Responding with unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and `userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
 Signed responses MUST be signed by the OpenID Provider's signing key, and encrypted responses MUST be encrypted with the authorized Client's public key.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.

 ## Discovery
 The OpenID Connect Discovery [[OpenID.Discovery]] standard provides a standard, programmatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.

-Compliant OpenID Providers under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scalable deployments.
+OpenID Providers under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scalable deployments.

-Exposing a Discovery endpoint does NOT inherently put the OpenID Provider at risk to attack.
+- Exposing a Discovery endpoint does NOT inherently put the OpenID Provider at risk to attack.
 Endpoints and parameters specified in the Discovery document SHOULD be considered public information regardless of the existence of the Discovery document.

-Access to the Discovery document MAY be protected with existing web authentication methods if required by the OpenID Provider.
+- Access to the Discovery document MAY be protected with existing web authentication methods if required by the OpenID Provider.
 Credentials for the Discovery document are then managed by the OpenID Provider.
 Support for these authentication methods is outside the scope of this profile.

-Endpoints described in the Discovery document MUST be secured in accordance with this profile and MAY have additional controls the Provider wishes to support.
+- Endpoints described in the Discovery document MUST be secured in accordance with this profile and MAY have additional controls the Provider wishes to support.

-All OpenID Providers are uniquely identified by a URL known as the `issuer`.
-This URL serves as the prefix of a service discovery endpoint as specified in the OpenID Connect Discovery standard and "OAuth 2.0 Authorization Server Metadata" [[RFC8414]].
-An OpenID Provider SHOULD publish equivalent JSON metadata on both `/.well-known/openid-configuration` and `/.well-known/oauth-authorization-server`, and MAY publish on other locations.
-The OpenID Provider SHOULD include a `signed_metadata` Claim, as described in [[RFC8414]] Section 2.1.
+### Discovery endpoint
+All OpenID Providers are uniquely identified by a URL known as the `issuer` and MUST make a Discovery document in JSON format available at the path formed by concatenating `/.well-known/openid-configuration` to the `issuer` and SHOULD also make this Discovery document available at the path formed by concatenating `/.well-known/oauth-authorization-server` to the `issuer`.
+OpenID Providers MAY also publish their Discovery documents on other locations.
+All paths on which the Discovery document is published MUST use the `https` scheme.

 Note that for privacy considerations, only direct requests to the server metadata document SHOULD be used.
 The WebFinger method to locate the relevant OpenID Provider and its metadata, as described in [[OpenID.Discovery]] section 2, MUST NOT be supported.

+### Discovery document
 This profile imposes the following requirements upon the Discovery document:

 `issuer`